MA

 Expand your understanding of children’s and young adult literature by specialising as a researcher, creative writer, or children’s book illustrator with the MA Children’s Literature programme.

-- Join a programme that affirms the importance of culturally relevant books for showing underrepresented readers that they have a place in the world and in the books they read.
-Our core module – Children’s Literature, Culture and Diversity – examines how texts for young people can challenge and disrupt existing power systems and we regularly visit the Centre for Literacy in Primary Education to celebrate their Reflecting Realities work and explore the 23,000 books and resources in their Literacy Library.
+- Celebrate the importance of culturally relevant books for showing underrepresented readers that they have a place in the world.
+Our core module – Inclusion and Diversity – examines how texts for young people can challenge and disrupt existing power systems.

 Contact the department